muthulingamVishwa/trigger/q2/readme.md

-# When an account is updated, put all related contact emails in the 'List Contact Email' field of the account.
+# When an account is updated, put all related contact emails in the 'List Contact Email' field of the account.(Asked in an interview)
 # Answer
 ## Apex Trigger
 ```jsx